MichaelChambers/readability-validation/readme.md

 # Readability

 *   Add readability-validation.min.js to any web page.
-*   On any existing textareas you want scored and/or validated, add the data-readability attribute.
+*   On any existing textareas or inputs you want scored and/or validated, add the data-readability attribute.
 *   Or use one or more empty divs and add the data-readability attribute and set the attribute’s value to any initial text.